 Instead of painting the silos, the township of Quorn has taken a leave out of Karoonda’s book and in April 2020 started a nightly light show.
 As the sun goes down the silos come to light.
 While the displays are intended to change over time, during my visit they consisted of photos of some of the local trains of the Pichi Richi Railway, photos of the Flinders Ranges and surrounding area, photos of native flora and fauna, local events, and artwork done by local artists.
 The show lasts for about three hours after sunset.

 The below map shows all the locations discussed above.
-While there is not an official South Australian silo art trail, it is easy to put together a road trip to see them all – and many other great things in SA.
+While there is not an official South Australian silo art trail, it is easy to put together a road trip to see them all – and many other great things from this silo art South Australia map.

 Click here to check price and availability to suit your needs